empirical-run/appwright/docs/vision.md

     );
 ```

-By default, the `query` method extracts information from the current screen.
-You can also specify a screenshot to perform operation on a specific screenshot.
+By default, the query method retrieves information from the current screen.
+Alternatively, you can specify a screenshot to perform operations on that particular image.

 ```ts
 const text = await device.beta.query(